-The R&D tax credit provides a very significant tax break given that it represents a potential 25% refund of costs incurred regardless of whether any corporation tax has been paid.
+The R&D tax credit provides a very significant tax break given that it represents a potential 30% refund of costs incurred regardless of whether any corporation tax is paid.

-Combined with the standard corporate tax deduction for R&D expenditure (valued at 12.5%), companies incurring qualifying R&D can claim a tax benefit of €37.50 for every €100 expenditure.
+Combined with the standard corporate tax deduction for R&D expenditure (valued at 12.5%), companies incurring qualifying R&D can claim a tax benefit of €42.50 for every €100 expenditure.
 The purpose of the R&D tax credit is to encourage both foreign and indigenous companies to undertake new or additional R&D activity in Ireland.
-This relief is a very valuable for qualifying entities.
+This relief is very valuable for qualifying entities.